 Twilio recommends upgrading to the latest 1.7.x version of Twilio Client JS SDK as soon as possible.

-Google has communicated to Twilio these latest changes will be in a Chrome release targeted towards the end of 2019.
+Google has communicated to Twilio these latest changes will be in a Chrome release targeted for Q1 of 2020.
 Google has not indicated the exact version of Chrome, or a more precise date.
 We recommend that you upgrade to the latest Client JS SDK release as soon as possible.

 In December 2018, Google began the phased migration of Chrome from using the Plan B SDP (Session Description Protocol) format to the Unified Plan SDP format.
 As they have now entered the final phase, Google will completely remove Plan B support from Chrome.
-Google has indicated this will be completed by the end of 2019.
+Google has indicated this will be completed by Q1 of 2020.

 With this phase out, Client JS SDK versions prior to 1.7.1 exhibit incompatibilities with the new Unified Plan format that causes the user to lose audio if the input device is changed.
 With the loss of audio, this will ultimately cause the caller and/or callee to hang up the call.